The most award winning

 Blogs, message boards, and patient communities are being used not only by patients, but also by research participants.
 In some cases, this reveals whether or not a participant is taking actual medication or placebos, compromising the study’s validity.

-"Some research participants are using social media to have public discussions on the enrollment process and side effects experienced," reports Katrina A. Bramstedt, PhD, a clinical ethicist and professor at Bond University School of Medicine in Australia, and former faculty in the Department of Bioethics at Cleveland (OH) Clinic Foundation.
+"Some research participants are using social media to have public discussions on the enrollment process and side effects experienced," says Katrina A. Bramstedt, PhD, a clinical ethicist and professor at Bond University School of Medicine in Australia, and former faculty in the Department of Bioethics at Cleveland (OH) Clinic Foundation.

-"Some people even attempt to use clinical trials as a second opinion,’" says Bramstedt.1 "All of this creates the potential to impact the integrity of a study, due to the risk of the injection of bias."
+"Some people even attempt to use clinical trials as a second opinion,’" says Bramstedt.1 "All of this creates the potential to impact the integrity of a study due to the risk of the injection of bias."

 This can lead to breaking of study blinding, or inappropriate participants falsifying information in order to meet inclusion criteria.